heiswayi/heiswayi.nrird.com/about.md

 ![Heiswayi Nrird](https://ik.imagekit.io/nrirddotcom/HN/hn_D6guerPbf.jpg?tr=h-200){:.align-right}

 Hey there!
 I'm Heiswayi Nrird, or Wayi for short.
-I'm a **Software Engineer** at [Keysight Technologies](https://keysight.com).
+I'm a Software Development Lead (UI/UX Specialist) at Altera, an [Intel](https://www.intel.com/content/www/us/en/products/programmable.html) company.
 Outside of the code world, I enjoy the serenity of landscape photography and the competitive thrill of computer gaming.
 I'm based in Penang, MY.

 This blog is my little corner of the internet. **I don't write very often**, but when I do, it would be a place for me to share what's on my mind.
 Sometimes it's all about coding and tech, other times it's just whatever pops into my head.
 Think of it as a chill hangout spot for my thoughts! ツ